grip-framework/grip/README.md

 Thanks to Manas for their awesome work on [Frank](https://github.com/manastech/frank).

-Thanks to Serdar for the awesome work on [Kemal](https://github.com/kemalcr/kemal)
+Thanks to Serdar for the awesome work on [Kemal](https://github.com/kemalcr/kemal).

+Thanks to the official [gitter chat](https://gitter.im/crystal-lang/crystal#) of the Crystal programming language.